SalishSeaCast/SalishSeaNowcast/docs/index.rst

 .. _Westgrid: https://www.westgrid.ca/

-The system consists of long-running message broker, scheduler, and manager processes.
+The system consists of long-running message broker, log aggregator, and manager processes.
-A collection of worker processes are launched by the manager or the scheduler to do particular jobs and terminate when that job is finished.
+A collection of worker processes are launched by the manager to do particular jobs and terminate when that job is finished.
 Please see :ref:`nemonowcast:FrameworkArchitecture` for a description of the system architecture.
 The workers are implemented in Python modules in the :ref:`nowcast.workers <SalishSeaNowcastSystemWorkers>` and :ref:`nemo_nowcast.workers <nemonowcast:NEMO_NowcastBuiltinWorkers>` namespaces.